 - Limit the number of ads you show in the first fold to one; lazy load the rest.

 - Set a creative-size limit for auctions within ad exchange.

 - Limit the number of bidders plugged in header bidding.

-For all this trouble, publishers get higher viewability (which translates to higher vCPMs) and reduced bounce rate.
+For all this trouble, publishers get higher viewability (which translates to higher vCPMs) and a reduced bounce rate.
 Everyone wins (for once).